tytydraco/yessleep/out/Broken_by_the_night.md

 This is a tale of party drugs.
 It’s also a life-and-death journey I could’ve never imagined in my wildest dreams.

-Some will see my story as a case study at the intersection of brain science, medicine, pharma, and policy.
+Some will see my story as a case study at the intersection of science, medicine, pharma, and policy.
 Others, a harrowing dive into extremes of the human mind.

 As the one who lived it, telling this here, now, for the first time, ten months later, is therapy — assembling the shards of a shattered life and heart into one broken mosaic.

 Here goes…

 At my brother’s 50th birthday in Cabo, Mexico, along with other party guests, I was offered cocaine.
 By no means a user, I’m also not a novice.
-I’m a normal millennial in that I’ve never looked for drugs, but am not afraid to try something passed by friends.
+I’m a normal millennial who never looked for drugs, but is not afraid to try something passed by friends.

 For context, I’m a responsible, well-educated guy with a bunch of advanced degrees.
 I manage a small, thriving international company.
 This background is not a brag, only to establish that until January I lived a drama-free life, successful by any metric.
 I’m also by nature an understated middle child, so making noise or having weird stuff happen is not my thing.
 Until that night, I’d coasted through life without anything big ever going wrong.

 Being in my early 40s, my partying days have been over for a while, and January was my first time in a decade+ — since business school — touching party drugs.

-Over several hours at a place called Bagatelle, where the first dinner of the three-day bash took place, I had a dozen+ lines/bumps of coke while sipping rum.
-It was a festive if over-the-top scene as our group of 40 danced atop the long birthday table, stepping over dinner plates — while magnums of champagne carried between waiters were poured directly into mouths like parishioners taking communion.
+Over several hours at a place called Bagatelle, where the opening dinner of the three-day bash took place, I had a dozen+ lines/bumps of coke, sipping rum.
+It was a festive if over-the-top scene as our group of 40 danced atop the long birthday table, stepping over plates — while magnums of champagne carried between waiters were poured directly into mouths like parishioners taking communion.
 Not your typical Friday night, but all were having fun celebrating my bro.
 So chemically speaking, cocaine and alcohol were the first ingredients in my blood.

 As midnight approached, I was handed by a banker friend what I was told was MDMA brought from San Francisco.
-I’d taken molly twice before in my life — once at a wedding in Prague, before that at a club in Aruba — and had good experiences both times.
+I’d taken molly twice in my life — once at a wedding in Prague, before that at a club in Aruba — and had good experiences.
 I didn’t particularly want to take it that night in Mexico, being late and tired from flying out of DC at the crack of dawn… so I nearly said, “no thanks.”

 But your brother only turns a half-century once, and I didn’t overthink it.
 I split the cap in half with my fingers, swallowed what I figured would be a light dose, and kept on with the party.